 Our Analysis and Test Results

 The Vigilante racked up some serious points in a couple of important categories.
 Cornering, longevity, and braking traction were areas of strength.
-Rolling resistance and longevity were a little less impressive.
-Still, this tire posted enough points to be a strong finisher in our overall review and a great choice for enduro riders and those less concerned with weight.
+Rolling resistance and installation was a little less impressive.
+Still, this tire posted enough points to be a strong finisher in our overall review and an excellent choice for enduro riders and those less concerned with weight.

 Transitioning onto the shoulder knobs is smooth and seamless.
 There is no sketchy in-between zone on the tire tread.
 Occasionally, there will be somewhat of a no-man's-land on the tread of a tire that causes a hitchy, or sketchy, feeling when leaning the tire over.
 This is not the case with the Vigilante, simply grip it and rip it.
 The TriTec Fast Rolling rubber compound felt fine.
 It certainly wasn't the most supple rubber we have ever ridden, but that is quite okay.
 It did a banger job in all situations.
 Loose, hard, loam, rock, this tire corners well.
 The Vigilante is also offered in a High Grip rubber compound that is tackier but wears out more quickly.

 If you wanted to run this tire on the rear, or front and rear, there would be ample pedaling traction.
-This would be a pretty serious, and exceptionally heavy, tire setup, but there would certainly be no shortage of traction.
+This would be a pretty serious and exceptionally heavy tire setup, but there would undoubtedly be no shortage of traction.
 The center knobs are aggressive and tall enough to provide a good bite onto any surface.
-In addition, they are spaced out enough to really hook up onto imperfect surfaces.
+Also, they are spaced out enough to really hook up onto imperfect surfaces.

 If run on the rear, you can expect solid braking abilities too.
 The lugs are tall and aggressive and should hook up nicely when you slam on the brakes.
 The tread is not heavily siped, another indication that the Vigilante was intended for the front of the bike.
 Siping helps the tire grip under braking loads.
 Still, this tire is big and knobby enough to want to hook up well with the binders closed.